ANIML SC 3016RW - Animal Health III

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning Outcomes

-1 Understanding of basic immunological and epidemiological processes 2 Knowledge of the most important endemic diseases of livestock, Australian native wildlife, companion animals, and horses 3 Understanding of the threat posed to Australia by exotic diseases 4 Knowledge of the role of measures such as quarantining and vaccination to manage disease situations 5 Be able to work alone or as a team member in communication and health investigations
+1 Describe basic immunological and epidemiological processes 2 Demonstrate knowledge of the most important endemic diseases of livestock and horses 3 Describe the threat posed to Australia by exotic diseases 4 Show knowledge of the role of measures such as quarantine and vaccination to manage disease situations

 University Graduate Attributes